tvdburgt/passman/README.md

 used as a key to encrypt and decrypt your store.
 As you can see, the default store file is `$HOME/.pass_store`.
 An alternate file location can be enforced using the `$PASSMAN_STORE` environment variable or the `-file` or `-f` command-line flag (in increasing order of precedence).
-Defining the store file works in exactly the same way for all other store-related `passman` subcommands.
+The store file location can be specified similarly for the other `passman` subcommands.

 If you want to migrate from a different password manager, say KeePassX, you can use `passman import` to import entries from an exported XML file:

-    $ passman import -format keepassx ~/kpx.xml
+    $ passman import -format keepassx /tmp/keepassx.xml
     Imported 42 entries to '/home/tman/.pass_store'.

 ### Adding and modifying entries